filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/differences-with-ethereum/index.md

 ## Deferred execution model

 When calling an Ethereum method that allows the user to ask for the `latest` block, Filecoin will return the `chain head` - `1` block.
 This behavior was implemented for compatibility with the {{< tooltip "deferred execution" >}} mode that Filecoin uses.
-In this mode, messages submitted at a certain height, are only processed at `height + 1`.
-This means receipts for a block produced at `height` are only available at `height` + `1`
+In this mode, messages submitted at a given `height` are only processed at `height` + `1`.
+This means that receipts for a block produced at `height` are only available at `height` + `1`.